walkawayy/TR1X/docs/tr1/README.md

 - added a cheat to explode Lara like in TR2 and TR3

 #### Input
+- added ability to sidestep like in TR3
 - added ability to hold forward/back to move through menus more quickly
 - added ability to move camera around with W,A,S,D
+- added ability to unbind unessential keys
+- added ability to reset control schemes to default
 - added additional custom control schemes
-- added the ability to unbind unessential keys
-- added the ability to reset control schemes to default
 - added customizable controller support
 - added an inverted look camera option
-- added the ability to move the look camera while targeting an enemy in combat
+- added ability to move the look camera while targeting an enemy in combat
 - fixed freeze when holding the Action key during end of level
 - fixed inability to switch Control keys when shimmying
 - fixed setting user keys being very difficult